-Such worry is misplaced, because even an unrestricted gift must, by law, be put toward purposes that your organization believes to be appropriate within its mission.
+Such worry is largely misplaced, because even an unrestricted gift must, by law, be put toward purposes that your organization believes to be appropriate within its mission.

-Some donors even dangle their bequest money as leverage to achieve some broader goal.
-A $3 million bequest left to Swarthmore College in 1907 meets this description: It was made conditional on the school ceasing all participation in intercollegiate sports.
+Some donors even dangle bequest money as leverage to achieve some broader goal.
+A $3 million bequest left to Swarthmore College in 1907 met this description: It was made conditional on the school ceasing all participation in intercollegiate sports.
 (Though tempted by the much-needed funds, Swarthmore turned the gift down.)

 What does all this mean for your nonprofit organization?

 For an organization with a long history and vital, ongoing programs, this can be as simple as explaining the important role that bequests play in keeping your programs going.
-Other organizations point to even more concrete legacy opportunities, such as planting a tree in the donor's honor.
-And still others have cleverly created a special "legacy fund" that's designated to meet the organization's greatest needs.
+Other organizations point to more concrete legacy opportunities, such as planting a tree in the donor's honor.
+And still others have cleverly created a "legacy fund" that's designated to meet the organization's greatest needs.

 You can also supply donors with suggested language for use in their will (again, in your newsletters, on your website, or in other communications regarding legacy giving).
-You can use the language at the beginning of this article.

-If a donor comes to you personally with questions or concerns, that gives you a chance to explain that while you'll do everything possible to respect the donor's wishes, many years will hopefully pass before the gift is actualized, and binding your organization to something that may no longer be important won't honor either your organization's needs or the donor's intentions.
+If a donor comes to you personally with questions or concerns, that gives you a chance to explain that while you'll do everything possible to respect the donor's wishes, many years will hopefully pass before the gift is actualized, and binding your organization to something that might no longer be important won't honor either your organization's needs or the donor's intentions.
 You could suggest to the donor that the will be accompanied by a letter to your board of directors expressing wishes regarding how the gift be used.

 If you decide to accept a gift with restrictions, you'll need to start by looking the donation over carefully so that you understand what's required.
 Note and track the donated income within your accounting records, keeping tabs on how the money is ultimately spent.
-If funds were left to you in trust -- for example, with a certain amount to be made available to you every year -- this will be a longstanding obligation.
+If funds were left to you in trust (for example, with a certain amount to be made available to you every year) this will be a longstanding obligation.

-For more tips on fundraising -- including information on soliciting unrestricted legacy gifts for your nonprofit -- see Effective Fundraising for Nonprofits, by Ilona Bray (Nolo).
+For help with any decision or action to modify your use of a charitable gift, see an attorney.
+For more tips on fundraising, including information on soliciting unrestricted legacy gifts for your nonprofit, see Effective Fundraising for Nonprofits, by Ilona Bray (Nolo).